-It appears that the tenet of common-sense morality that I have labeled the self-other asymmetry (henceforth the asymmetry) is prompted by widespread moral intuitions.
+It appears that the tenet of common-sense morality that I have labeled the self-other asymmetry (henceforth, the asymmetry) is prompted by widespread moral intuitions.
 Furthermore, the asymmetry grounds the contention that it is one of the fundamental features of morality that it [i.e. morality] concerns itself with the welfare of others but never with that of the moral agent herself.
 The asymmetry, then, presents a challenge to my argument from moral impartiality for the possibility of duties to oneself.
-For if the asymmetry points at a fundamental feature of morality, then, the advancement of an agent's self-interest does not constitute a moral reason, then she cannot be morally required to advance her self-interest even if she has no countervailing reasons (moral or non-moral).
-See Portmore, "Position-Relative Consequentialism [...]," 309.
+For if the asymmetry points at a fundamental feature of morality, then a proper account of the substantive nature of moral impartiality would take it into account, just as it takes into account other relevant distinctions.